trust-cps-group/trust-cps-group.github.io/pages/pages-root-folder/index.md

 # this work, you have to use › layout: frontpage
 #
 layout: frontpage
-header:
+#header:
-  title: Trustworthy Cyber-Physical Systems Group
+#  title: Trustworthy Cyber-Physical Systems Group
-  subheadline: Who we are
 widget1:
   title: "Widget No 1"
   url: '/research/project1'